A plant-based diet can have beneficial impact on your general well-being, but you will need to choose your food wisely.

 Vegetables and green leafs should make up most of your plate.
 From there grains, beans, and legumes will fill up the rest.
 If you can begin to mentally divide your plate at each meal to look like the one shown (more or less), then you are taking a large step toward success at a plant based diet lifestyle.

 In an ideal world you should be getting all the nutrients from whole foods, but in reality it is often impossible to completely avoid supplementation.
 The key thing to understand, when choosing supplements, is that they are not all equal.
 Chemical isolates are hard to absorb and for this reason you should choose vitamin and mineral formulas which can imitate real food.
 These type of supplements (called Food State) contain essential co-factors that are always found with nutrients in whole foods.

 Only pure plant protein powders are valuable.

 If you are into sports you probably recognise the value of protein powders.
-Condensed protein "punch"allows for long-term energy release and muscle recovery.
-However protein powders often contain substances that you may wish to avoid (artificial sweeteners, vegetable fats, thickeners, gums and hormones).
-Similarity to whole foods, protein powders must be free from these additives to have a positive impact on human body.
+They are great for long-term energy release and muscle recovery.
+Unfortunately protein powders often contain substances that you may wish to avoid.
+Similarly to whole foods, protein powders must be free from harmful additives to have a positive impact on human body.
 Ideal protein powder is always raw and made out of plants which have been grown on organic farms.